avnishsingh0/Snapdeal_Clone/README.md

 # Snapdeal.com

-Clone of Snapdeal a shopping website for Medicine where you can find all latest arrivals in fashionable product, health products and all kind of accessories
+Clone of Snapdeal a ecommerce website for daily products where you can find all latest arrivals in fashionable product, health products and all kind of accessories

 Deployed Link -> https://megadeal.vercel.app/